wtsi-hgi/gatk-cwl-generator/README.md

 ```
 $ python generate_cwl.py gatk_version /path/to/dir/for/generated/files
 ```
-For example
+If the version of the GATKtools documentation or the directory to save generated files are unspecified, the default is set to GATK version 3.5-0 (the most current version is 3.7-0) and the script will automatically create `cwlscripts` folder in current working directory.
 ```
-$ python generate_cwl.py 3.5 /home/pkarnati/cwlscripts
+$ python generate_cwl.py (3.5) (/current/working/directory/cwlscripts)
 ```

-The script will create two folders, one with the json scripts and one with cwl scripts.
+The script will create two folders inside the specified directory called `jsonfolder` with the json scripts and `cwlfiles` with translated cwl scripts.

 # HaplotypeCaller